Do you ever feel like life just isn’t working – like life is happening to you, not for you?

 This process has been game-changing, y’all!

-By writing in my “Thought Download Journal”, it gives me the opportunity to become aware of my emotions.
+By writing down my thoughts, it gives me the opportunity to become aware of my emotions.
 It allows me to process them in new and different ways.
-By having my thoughts in writing, I’m able to observe my thoughts and then intentionally choose to keep thinking them or shift the thoughts to new ones.
+I’m able to observe my thoughts and then intentionally choose to keep thinking them or shift the thoughts to new ones.

 Watching your thoughts is a great way to check your thoughts against the truth.